 At ABL, there is no distinction between paid and non-paid work.
 As with other practice areas, the public interest law practice is managed by a full-time partner.
 Peter Seidel, who heads this practice area, is also board member of the Wantok Musik Foundation.

-The practice draws together lawyers from relevant disciplines across the firm, including corporate, dispute resolution and taxation law.
+The practice draws together lawyers from relevant disciplines across the firm, including corporate, dispute resolution, intellectual property, real property, taxation and workplace advisory.

 Native title and land rights